jesus2099/konami-command/README.md

 [userscripts.org (now read-only)](http://userscripts-mirror.org/users/31010/scripts)
 since 18/7/2007 and **before the may 2014 break down**.

-Here is a list of scripts that has not yet been stored here in “**KONAMI COMMAND**”:
+Here is a list of scripts that have not yet been stored here in “**KONAMI COMMAND**”:

 - [mb.
 ACOUSTICBRAINZ LINKS (for STalKer-X)](https://gist.github.com/jesus2099/8e223f09d64d831a9514)
   — displays AB links for each track in release pages